asaadsaad/CS571-Workshop-React/README.md

 # CS571-Workshop-React
-Create a React application that shows first a text input to read the user full name, once users submit their names they see a header and three buttons:
+Create a React application that shows first a text input to read the user full name, once users submit their names they see a header and two buttons:
-* Welcome {fullname} (to be displayed at all time)
+* Header Component: Welcome {fullname} (to be displayed at all time)
 * Button: `List Students` (default)
 * Button: `Add New Student`
 The buttons is to toggle (show/hide) the components above, only one component will be displayed at a time, the `List Students` component is displayed by default.